akohta/d3_qpgf_d1/README.md

 # d3_qpgf_d1
 This is the calculation program of quasi-periodic Green's function for the Helmholtz equations.
-The quasi-periodicity is 1-dimension ( x axis ), Green's function is 3-dimensions.
+The quasi-periodicity is 1-dimension ( x component only ), Green's function is 3-dimensions.
 This program is used my original method.

 ## Definitions
 - quasi-periodic Green's function